isomerpages/nlb-biblioasia/_podcast/Eurasian Cuisine/Seaside Foraging and Eurasian Cuisine.md

 ---
 <p>MasterChef Singapore judge Damian D’Silva grew up by the sea&nbsp;and
-spent many happy hours foraging&nbsp;for horseshoe crabs, shellfish and sea snails&nbsp;that would end up in the cooking pot.
-In this&nbsp;episode, he talks about how his childhood and grandfather influenced his cooking philosophy, when he found his&nbsp;calling in the kitchen&nbsp;(later than you'd expect), and what's left for him after winning the prestigious culinary
+spent many happy hours foraging&nbsp;for horseshoe crabs, shellfish and
+<a href="https://biblioasia.nlb.gov.sg/videos/sea-snail-papaya-curry/" rel="noopener noreferrer nofollow" target="_blank">sea snails</a>&nbsp;that would end up in the cooking pot.
+In this&nbsp;episode,
+he talks about how his childhood and grandfather influenced his cooking philosophy, when he found his&nbsp;calling in the kitchen&nbsp;(later than you'd expect), and what's left for him after winning the prestigious culinary